 Our annual Heritage Festival at the Kurth Kiln Picnic Ground combines the natural beauty of the Australian Bush with lots of historic activities for a fun-filled family day.
 2017 was unfortunately a wet and stormy day and, with an ominous forecast for Sunday 9 April.
 But in a reduced format, under the cover of the Big Shed Roof, the event became quite comfortable.
 Attendance was around 100 people.
 We thank Parks Victoria and the Cardinia Shire Council for supporting the event, and the many Volunteers and organisations for helping to make it a success.
 See Gallery Pages for a series of photos taken on the day.
 And see our Flyer for the original Program of the event.
 Read More...

-With the support of the Cardinia Shire and the Yarra Ranges Council the Friends of Kurth Kiln staged a Seniors Week function early in October.
-See our Flyer Read More...
+With the support of the Cardinia Shire and the Yarra Ranges Council the Friends of Kurth Kiln will again stage Seniors Week functions early in October.
+Read More...

 A Booklet about Dr Kurth and his work was produced by the Friends of Kurth Kiln and launched at our 2014 Heritage Festival by the State Member for Gembrook, Brad Battin MP.
 Launch of our new "Walking for Pleasure" booklet took place on Saturday 12 November at 10:30am at the kiln site.
 Some 50 dignitaries. members and guests attended.
 Read More...